Gohlis: Village

 The next owner was Christiana Regina's brother, Johann Hieronymus Hetzer (1723–1788).
 He was a patron of the arts, making Gohlis known as a "Court of the Muses".
 At the invitation of Hetzer and his friend Christian Gottfried Körner, poet and playwright Friedrich Schiller spent the summer of 1785 in Gohlis.
 He worked on the second act of his play Don Carlos, edited the Fiesco and wrote the first version of the Ode to Joy.
-The farmhouse in which Schiller lived is the oldest house standing in Gohlis.
+The farmhouse in which Schiller stayed is the oldest house standing in Gohlis.
 It was built in 1700 and has hardly changed since the 18th Century.
 In 1841, the Leipzig Schiller Society erected a memorial site which is now the "Schillerhaus" museum.

 In 1793, the city of Leipzig became the owner of the manor and acquired the underlying seigneury.
 Even after the city sold the manor to the House of Alvensleben in 1832, it continued to exercise the local jurisdiction.
 Under Saxony's 1838 Municipal Code, Gohlis was made a separate rural municipality with the right of local self-governance, ending the late-feudal system of manorialism.
 At that time, Gohlis comprised 54 houses and 578 inhabitants.
 During the Industrial Revolution, Gohlis was connected to the Magdeburg–Leipzig railway in 1840.

 During the following decades, the village experienced a rapid population growth.
 In 1871, it counted 5015 inhabitants, effectively becoming a suburb of the booming city of Leipzig.
 A new school was built in 1860–61.
 In 1870 Gohlis became a separate Lutheran parish, the neo-Gothic Peace Church was consecrated in 1873.
 In the same year, Gohlis was connected to the Leipzig tram network (then horse-drawn, electrified after 1896).
 Adolf Bleichert moved his cableway factory to Gohlis in 1881, becoming one of the largest and most well-known industrial plants of this place.
 The Royal Saxon Army developed an extensive barracks area between northern Gohlis and the neighbouring village Möckern.